Barts Health Archives

 Welcome to our archives

-The archives cared for by Barts Health are amongst the largest and most important hospital collections in the UK, with records filling over 2.5km of shelving.
-We hold records dating from 1137, shortly after the foundation of our oldest hospital, St Bartholomew's, to the current day.
-They include records relating to staff, patients, buildings and management of the hospitals in the current Barts Health group, as well as numerous other hospitals, institutions, charities, organisations and individuals relating to health care and training in the City and East London.
-The majority of this material is normally available for research, though some more recent material may be restricted under the Data Protection Act.
+Our collections span from 1137 to the present day, and includes records relating to staff, patients, buildings and management of the hospitals in the current Barts Health group, as well as numerous other hospitals, institutions, charities, organisations and individuals relating to health care and training in the City and East London.

 Visiting the archives